-If you are looking at going to Sirinat National Park at Nai Yang beach I would advise not paying the 200 baht unless you feel it is necessary and with an official personnel.
+If you are looking at going to Sirinat National Park, I would advise not paying the 200 baht.
+If you feel it is necessary and with official personnel.
 And walking the back road and along the beach to avoid the checkpoints.
-There isn’t a checkpoint of any sort along the beach to stop pedestrians for an entry fee so it is free to walk along.
+There isn’t a checkpoint along the beach to stop pedestrians for an entry fee so it is free to walk along.

 Nai Yang Beach is just one of the beaches within Sirinat National Park.
 It is also the closest to Phuket International airport making it an easy stop off choice.
-While the area isn’t overwhelmed with restaurants, bars and cafés it is a beautiful spot to visit if you are looking for some peace and quiet.
+While the area isn’t overwhelmed with restaurants, bars and cafes it is a beautiful spot to visit.
+Especially if you are looking for some peace and quiet.

 I wouldn’t let you put this off as I feel there are ways around it and it is worth coming to see.
 The beaches are much quieter and cleaner as well as peaceful.
 The sea is crystal clear and is amazing for snorkelling and fish spotting.

-If you are looking to visit the Sirinat National Park I would get a taxi or tuk-tuk to as close as you can.
+If you are looking to visit the Sirinat National Park I would get a taxi to as close as you can.
 I would then walk the rest of the way as you can really take in the beauty of the scenery.
 The park is still quite small at Nai Yang Beach but there are two other beaches.
-If you are staying in a resort within the park boundaries I would double check with the hotel if you have to pay an entry fee.
+If you are staying in a resort within the park boundaries I would check with the hotel if you have to pay entry.